WFNA (TV): Analog-to-digital conversion

 Because it was granted an original construction permit after the FCC finalized the DTV allotment plan on April 21, 1997, WBPG did not receive a companion channel for a digital television station.
 However, because channel 55 was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition (and was auctioned to Qualcomm for use by its MediaFLO mobile video system), WBPG was assigned channel 25 by the FCC for its post-transition digital signal.
 Several months prior to the shutdown of its analog signal, WBPG signed on digital channel 25, but at a reduced power so as to interfere with the analog signal of WXXV-TV in Gulfport, Mississippi, which also broadcast on channel 25.
 Like WBPG, it shut down its analog signal on February 17, 2009.
 It would be over a year before WXXV's digital signal was broadcasting at full power.
 The station broadcast its digital signal on the second digital subchannel of then-sister station WALA-TV until March 2007.

-WBPG discontinued regular programming on its analog signal, over UHF channel 55, on February 17, 2009, the original target date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate (which was later changed to June 12).
+WBPG ended regular programming on its analog signal, over UHF channel 55, on February 17, 2009, the original target date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate (which was later changed to June 12).
 The station flash-cut its digital signal on UHF channel 25, using virtual channel 55.